8 more die; 1,084 get hospitalised

 Eight more deaths were reported from dengue in 24 hours till yesterday morning, raising the fatalities from the mosquito-borne disease in Bangladesh to 1,562 this year.

-During the period, 1,084 more patients were hospitalised with viral fever, according to the DGHS.
+During the period, 1,084 more patients were hospitalised with the viral fever, according to the DGHS.

 A total of 4,462 dengue patients, including 1,128 in the capital, are now receiving treatment at hospitals across the country.